 - Onions, relish, mustard, ketchup, or whatever you wish for dressing your dog

 - 1. In a medium saucepan, mix together the broth, vinegars, soy sauce, liquid smoke, and spices.
-Bring to a simmer.
-Let the marinade simmer for 5 minutes.
+Bring to a simmer and continue to cook for 5 minutes.

 - 2. Meanwhile, toss the oil and carrots together in a small roasting pan.

 - 3. Pour the hot marinade over the carrots.
-Cover with aluminum foil and let it sit for at least 30 minutes and, preferably, up to 1 1/2 hours to let the flavors infuse the carrots.
+Cover the pan with aluminum foil and let it sit for at least 30 minutes and, preferably, up to 1 1/2 hours to let the flavors infuse the carrots.

 - 4. Preheat oven to 425°F (218°C).

-- 5. Stick the carrots and their marinade in the oven, still covered in foil, and roast for 20 minutes.
+- 5. Slide the covered pan in the oven and roast for 20 minutes.
 Take off the foil, stir the carrots and flip them over to coat them in the marinade again, and roast until tender on the outside with a little bit of resistance in the center when you stab them with a fork, 20 to 25 minutes more, depending on the size of the carrots.